 Before every insertion, update or delete, system need to add the message to log.
 In case of node's failure, uncommited messages can be retrieved and do operation again for recovery.

 Keys and values in leveldb are byte arrays with arbitrary length.
 It supports basic operations like Put(), Get(), Delete().
 It also support Batch operations: Batch().
 The whole process of operations will run together and return result in a single Batch operation.
 However, it does not support SQL queries because this is not a SQL type database.
 Aside from that, it has no support for indexing.

-It puts temporarily accessed data into MemTable and periodically move data from MemTable into Immutable MemTable.
-Aside form that, it adopts compaction to reduce the invalid data in each level and then generates one new block at next level.
+It puts temporarily accessed data into MemTable and periodically moves data from MemTable into Immutable SSTable.
+Aside from that, it adopts compaction to reduce the invalid data in each level and then generates one new block at the next level.